xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 DC offset removal
 -----------------

-The DC offset removal is implemented as a single pole IIR high pass filer obeying the relation::
+The DC offset removal is implemented as a single pole IIR filer obeying the relation::

   Y[n] = Y[n-1] * alpha + x[n] - x[n-1]

 Where ``alpha`` is defined as ``1 - 2^MIC_ARRAY_DC_OFFSET_LOG2``.
 Increasing ``MIC_ARRAY_DC_OFFSET_LOG2``
-will increase the stability of the filter and decrease the cut off point at the cost of slow settling time.
+will increase the stability of the filter and decrease the cut off point at the cost of increased settling time.
 Decreasing ``MIC_ARRAY_DC_OFFSET_LOG2`` will increase the cut off point of the filter.

 Signal Characteristics